 Unique Flavor Variety in Juices

 A brand that has been making a lot of noise lately is Origin Almond’s line of Cold-Pressed Almond Juices that are High Pressure Processed (HPP) to retain fresh taste and organoleptic properties while safely extending shelf-life.
 They are also Vegan, Paleo and Keto-friendly.
 It also comes in 5 delicious varieties, each with its own unique functional benefit.
+This has made it become one of the juices and beverages trends of 2019.

 Like we mentioned in our previous article Origin Almond: From beverage idea to HPP Tolling user, Origin Almond uses ingredients such as sprouted organic almonds, plant-based super-foods and potent adaptogens and does not include any added sugar into any of their recipes.
 The company was able to achieve the low-sugar nutritional profile of its products by cold-pressing almonds, instead of sugary fruits.
 The result is a delicious cold-pressed juice beverage that are naturally, low sugar (1-4g of sugar per entire bottle), low carb & lower calorie vs. most fruit-based premium juices.